mainkoon81/Study-V003-MCMC-Python-R/README.md

  - Suppose we're now going to estimate `μ` and `σ^2`, because they're both `unknown` (If sigma squared were known, the conjugate prior from `μ` would be a `normal distribution`.
 And if `μ` were known, the conjugate prior we could choose for `σ^2` would be an `inverse gamma`).
  - In the more general case that we have here(both unknown), the posterior distribution does not appear as a distribution that we can simulate or integrate.
 We are unable to integrate it to obtain important quantities, such as the posterior mean or probability intervals.
 However, the **computational methods** invented in the 1950's revolutionized this field.
 We do have the ability to simulate from this challenging posterior distributions

-### Monte-Carlo methods will be helpful for generating samples from difficult to sample target distributions.
+### Monte-Carlo methods will be helpful for generating samples from the target distributions that is difficult to sample.
-How? by generating random number from target distributions through **transformation methods**??
+How? by generating random number from target distributions through **transformation methods**??????
  - Monte Carlo simulation uses random sampling and statistical modeling to mimic the operations of complex systems.
    - Monte Carlo models a system as a series of PDF.
    - Monte Carlo repeatedly samples from the PDF.